CSHL-devon/SequenceMachine/README.md

 #### General

+All air inputs to the machine should come from a common line/regulator.
+If there are pressure changes, you want all the parts of the machine to change pressure together so that the relative pressures/dilutions remain the same(ish).

 Don't leave vials filled with odorant in the machine when not in use.
 You won't want them there anyway when you're running the long cleaning routing.
 If you have access to pure ethanol, I highly suggest putting some vials with it in the machine when you run your long cleaning.
 Isopropanol may work as well depending on what materials you chose for the machine.
 It's hostile to some plastics like Kynar, which is found in the check-valves we use often in these things.

+The example machine has the dilution/balance flowmeters remote from the main construction.
+This maintains shorter presentation latencies if the machine needs to be outside the enclosure, or there are space contraints.
+You could simply attach those flowmeters to the frame of the machine in the same way as the input flowmeters if you have the space/conditions to put the machine close to the animal (ideal).
+Remember that at 1LPM you could introduce latencies upwards of 500-600ms from final valve click to mouse for every meter of 1/8"ID tubing between the two.

+The firmware for the Teensy uses delay() calls for the timing in the stimulus funtion.
+I did this for simplicity and because there's nothing in the main loop that needs to continue to spin while stimulus presentation is running.
+If you patch the main loop with new functionality, or use the GPIO in ways that requires it be spinning, you should switch the timing scheme to use millis().
+Just be sure to account for potential rollover of the millis() timer.

 The "GPIO" pins are available for any functionality you want to add in to the machine.
 By default, pin 23 is used for external triggering of the sequence via 3.3V TTL.
 These GPIO pins are 3.3V logic ONLY - **they are not 5V tolerant**.